Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: The proof of Theorem

 Since we can assume $\iota_Z(b') \in S_n$ for $b'$ in \eqref{eqn:kk+1} by normalizing, we obtain a contradiction to \eqref{eqn:lklkpC}.

-Hence, we proved (*), and only one of the following holds: \begin{itemize} \item for all $b\in B$ in the interiors of generic flat domains, every element of $\mathcal{I}(b)$ is $\leq k$ or \item for all $b \in B$ in the interiors of generic flat domains, every element of $\mathcal{I}(b)$ is $> k$. \end{itemize}
+Hence, we proved (*), and only one of the following holds: \begin{itemize} \item for all $b\in B$ in the interiors of generic flat cones, every element of $\mathcal{I}(b)$ is $\leq k$ or \item for all $b \in B$ in the interiors of generic flat cones, every element of $\mathcal{I}(b)$ is $> k$. \end{itemize}